felixlopz/hubrise-test-task/content/apps/myorderbox/faqs/en/migrating-from-deliverect.md

 ## Comparison between Deliverect and HubRise

-HubRise works mostly the same way as Deliverect:
+HubRise is an alternative to Deliverect which allows you to:

-- Receive all orders from multiple channels into one User Interface.
+- Receive orders from multiple channels (Uber Eats, Deliveroo, your own website...) into your EPOS.
-- Edit all online ordering channels menus from the same User Interface.
+- Edit and synchronise all your online ordering menus from your EPOS user interface.

 HubRise offers a [competitive pricing](/pricing), with no setup fees and no commitment.